Sorry, you need to enable JavaScript to visit this website.

 Tips to make Fruit Cake

-• Use brown sugar instead of white sugar to achieve a richer flavour.
+• Use brown sugar instead of white sugar for the fruit cake recipe to get a richer flavour.

-• Don't overmix the batter, or your cake will become very dense and heavy.
+• Don't overmix the batter, or your fruit cake will become very dense and heavy.

-• You can garnish the cake with dry fruits to add even more flavour.
+• You can top the fruit cake with dried fruits to enhance its flavour.

 FAQs on Fruit Cake

-A common cause of cracking in Fruit Cakes during baking is an excess of leavening agents, such as baking powder.
+A common cause of cracking in fruit cakes during baking is excess leavening agents, such as baking powder.
 This accelerates the rising process, resulting in cracks or overflow beyond the edges of the tin.

-Fruit Cake usually lasts a long time because its dense texture keeps out air and moisture, preventing bacteria and mold.
-Ingredients like dried fruits and nuts, resistant to moisture, also help avoid spoilage.
+Fruit cake usually lasts long because its dense texture keeps out air and moisture, preventing bacteria and mould.
+This fruit cake recipe has ingredients like dried fruits and nuts, which are moisture-resistant, also help prevent spoilage.

 Buy Milkmaid Buy Milkmaid